nadnoslen/dmit1529-base-project/READMORE.md

 Here's a summary of what makes this project special:

 - ✅ It places all code inside a `src` directory -> get used to it
-- ✅ It has been initialised as a git repository -> this will make more sense later in life
 - ✅ It has an ESLint configuration file (`eslint.config.mjs`) -> rules for analysing javascript files
 - ✅ It has an HTMLHint configuration file (`.htmlhintrc`) -> rules for analysing html files
-- ✅ It has a StyleLint configuration file (`.stylelintrc.json`) -> rules for analyszing css files
+- ✅ It has a StyleLint configuration file (`.stylelintrc.json`) -> rules for analysing css files
 - ✅ It has a Prettier configuration file (`.prettierrc.yml`) -> rules for formatting your files

 ## Getting Started